sea-kg/ctf01d/README.md

 import errno
 import requests

-# put-get flag to service success
+# the flag putting/checking into the service is successful
 def service_up():
     print("[service is worked] - 101")
     exit(101)